ZanSara/zansara.github.io/content/posts/2023-10-13-haystack-series-pipeline.md

 After we made sure our demo works well for English documents, we decide to expand language support to French.
 The dense retriever has no issues handling several languages, as long as we select a multilingual model; however, the sparse retriever needs the keywords to match, so we surely need to translate the queries to English if we want to find some relevant documents in our English-only knowledge base.

 Here is how the Pipeline ends up looking like.
+Language Classifier sends all French queries over `output_1`, and all English queries over `output_2`.
+In this way, they queries will pass throught the Translator node only if it was written in French.

 ![Multilingual Hybrid Retrieval](/posts/2023-10-13-haystack-series-pipeline-multilingual-hybrid-retrieval.png)